DavidSMishkin/ai-case-study/README.md

 * **Business Impact:**

 Tesla has made significant contributions in the autonomous driving systems market for Automobile applications.
-The company's advancements in Lithium-ion battery technology, charging infrastructure and artificial intelligence based driving algorithms have been important in improving automated and resource efficient driving capabilities, particularly against competitors in the elctric vehicle marketplace.
+The company's advancements in Lithium-ion battery technology, charging infrastructure and artificial intelligence based driving algorithms have been important in improving automated and resource efficient driving capabilities, particularly against competitors in the electric vehicle marketplace.

 * **Core Metrics of Success**

+The market for electric vehicles measures success based on 3 core metrics: availability, reliability, and convenience.

+**Availability** is measured by a consumers "range anxiety" which is a critical factor for people who consider buying an EV.
+This means that every 50-60 miles, there must be a publicly accessible charging station available.

+**Reliability** The second aspect consumers value when it comes to EV charging is the reliability of the charging infrastructure.